q3769/semver-maven-plugin/README.md

 Note that the merge strategy here is opinionated; SemVer spec itself does not mention merging.
 The basic idea is that the merge is centered around the current POM's version.
-Other than the SemVer specified precedence, the intents and purposes of the current POM version will dominate the merge process.
+Other than the SemVer specified precedence, the intents and purposes of the current POM version will dominate the merge process over that of the given version.
 First, figure out the newer between the current POM version and the given version to merge, per SemVer spec precedence.
 If the current POM version is newer, no change will be made and the current POM version is the merge result.
 Otherwise, if the given version to merge is newer, then, to form the merge result, the given version is to be incremented on the intended change category - `major`, `minor`, or `patch` - of the *current POM version*; lastly, the current POM version's pre-release and build metadata labels, if any exist, always stay and serve as the final merged version's labels.

 In this case, the given version `1.3.10-HOTFIX` is newer, so it is to be incremented to form the merge result.
 The intended change category of the current POM version `1.2.0-SNAPSHOT+chi.1` is `minor`, so the given version